 The Wright Scoop -

-The Wright Scoop –Sylvia Hoehns Wright, recipient of the Turning America from Eco-weak to Eco-chic’ award sponsored by Hines Horticulture, Project Evergreen and Today’s Garden Center magazine, challenges communities to create eco sustainable landscapes, landscapes that reflect 4 Ps - ‘Right Plant, Place, Planting Strategy and Purchased to support Buy-Local: developers, growers and retailers’.
+Identified by Landscape Architect magazine as an Industry 'Mover & Shaker', The Wright Scoop –Sylvia Hoehns Wright is recipient of the Turning America from Eco-weak to Eco-chic’ award sponsored by Hines Horticulture, Project Evergreen and Today’s Garden Center magazine.

-Wright attend landscape design courses sponsored by Lewis Ginter Botanical Gardens and the National Garden Association Stewards of the Land program; and is a graduate of the Henrico County VA master gardener and VA Natural Resource Leadership Institute programs.
+A graduate of the state of VA's Natural Resource Leadership Institute program, Wright attend landscape design courses sponsored by Lewis Ginter Botanical Gardens and the National Garden Association Stewards of the Land programs.
+She is a graduate of Henrico County VA's master gardener program.

 woodland-lawn-25.JPG